XMPP clients: Conversations, Dino

 • Server requirements are very high, some say not even scalable or practicable in certain situations, especially with open source Synapse

-XMPP / Conversations.im / Dino
+XMPP / Conversations.im / Dino / Movim / Jitsi Meet

-• PubSub and ActivityPub gateway
+• PubSub and ActivityPub gateway.

 • Conversations.im is an interesting implementation, with a decent Android app, free hosting (there are other hosting options).

-• Conversations Android app is not bad
+• Conversations Android app is not bad, actually pretty good

 XMPP and Matrix are two competing federated end-to-end encrypted messengers.
 XMPP is far better, on server cost decentralization, speed over Tor, degoogled push notifications, multi-identities, and overall privacy.